-To push install Parallels Mac Client on a discovered Mac, Parallels Proxy needs to log into it.
-In order to do this, the Mac must be configured to accept SSH connections and have an administrator account set up that the Parallels Proxy can use.
-This can be a domain account (for domain joined Mac computers) or a local account (for either domain joined or non-domain joined Mac computers).
+In addition to enabling SSH access on a Mac computer, an administrator account must be set up on it that Parallels ConfigMgr Proxy can use.
+This can be a domain account (for domain joined Mac computers) or a local account (for either domain joined or other Mac computers).